 Providing Comprehensive Capital Formation Services to the Microcap Market

-At GVC, we are looking for quality, high-growth microcap
+At GVC, we are looking for quality, high-growth smaller

 companies in order to establish a long-term financing relationship.
 While others have

-recently exited the microcap market, we continue to see great
+recently exited the small company market, we continue to see great

-opportunity in focusing on capital raising in the microcap market.
+opportunity in focusing on capital raising in the market.

-GVC is ideally structured to provide its services to microcap
+GVC is ideally structured to provide its services to small

 companies throughout the entire capital formation process.
 Our principals and their